 What causes seizures?
 77 possible conditions

 Seizures are changes in the brain’s electrical activity.
-This can cause dramatic, noticeable symptoms or even no symptoms at all.
-The symptoms of a severe seizure are often widely recognized, including violent shaking and loss of control.
+This change can cause dramatic, noticeable symptoms or it may not cause any symptoms.
+The symptoms of a severe seizure include violent shaking and a loss of control.
 However, mild seizures can also be...
 Read more

-- sudden feelings of fear or anxiousness
+- a sudden feeling of fear or anxiousness

-- feeling sick to your stomach
+- a feeling of being sick to your stomach

-- changes in vision
+- a change in vision

-- uncontrollable muscle spasms
+- having uncontrollable muscle spasms

 - drooling or frothing at the mouth

-- clenching teeth
+- clenching your teeth

-- sudden, rapid eye movements
+- having sudden, rapid eye movements

 - making unusual noises, such as grunting